Oiklite01/Python_flask_project/README.md

 ## Description

 This application is designed to convert spoken words into handwritten text.
 It utilizes speech recognition technology to transcribe speech and then generates the corresponding text in a handwriting style.
-The output can be saved as an image or a text file, depending on user preferences.
+The output can be saved as an image.

 ## Features